jgonfsbl/nomad-consul-vault/README.md

 ## Nomad configuration
-Once completed, the configuration files must be provided, to configure a node as a server (which is responsible for scheduling jobs
+Once completed, the configuration files must be provided, nomad can adopt two types of roles, server or simply node.
+When you configure Nomad as server that node can be responsible for scheduling jobs, something necessary.
+So, at least some of your Nomad nodes need to be of type "server".

+The configuration of a Nomad node can be easily divided into pieces for better understanding:

 - base.hcl, the basic configuration options
 - server.hcl, to configure a node as a server (which is responsible for scheduling)